FAQs FOR HEALTHCARE PROVIDERS

 The physician, the patient or the patient’s guardian, or a person authorized by the patient.

-The typical turnaround time is 3-5 business days.
+The typical turnaround time is 10 business days but this may be extended to up to 25 business days from receipt of samples.
 Patients should also allow time for the physician to review results prior to scheduling a follow up visit.

 Please refer to Intrinsic Hepcidin IDx™ Test Specifications page for normal (reference) ranges, depending on gender and sample type.